-While the High Court order on the cameras had been given keeping the state’s abysmal track record on custodial deaths in mind, policemen say it will help them prove their innocence when false allegations are levelled against them
+While HC order on the cameras had been given keeping state's abysmal track record on custodial deaths in mind, policemen say it will help them prove their innocence against false allegations

 Acting on the orders of the High Court (HC), Mumbai Police Commissioner Rakesh Maria has issued a strict order to senior inspectors, asking for CCTV cameras to be installed in every room, lock-up and corridor of every police station in the city at the earliest.
 He has also asked for footage to be preserved for at least a year.